adamolnar/Portfolio_3_Python/README.md

 - If the user presses wrong key which is not a letter, error will be displayed.

 ![Screenshot of invalid key](/screenshots/Screenshot_wrong_key.png)

+### Future Features
+- Create larger dictionary to generate new words.
+- Create different dicitonaries to allow user to choose the group of word like: animals, countries, movies, famous people etc.
+- Create animation for the hangman.
+- Create separate button for the clue or word description.

+## Data model

+?

+## Testing

+I have manually tested this project by doing the following:

+- Passed the code through a PEP8 linter and confirmed there are no problems.